Updated Float 32

 Overall Cost Breakdown

 The cost of airbag packs can be confusing.
-How do you know if the cartride is included?
+How do you know if the cartridge is included?
 Some companies sell options without the airbag system or base unit, so make sure you know what you are buying.
-With the Backcountry Access Float 32, the pack itself is $550 and the canister is sold separately for $175.
-Occasionally you see the two packaged together for $725 offering no discount.
+With the Backcountry Access Float 32, the pack itself is $550 and the canister is sold separately for $200.
+Occasionally you see the two packaged together for $750 offering no discount.

 We gave the Backcountry Access Float 32 our OutdoorGearLab Best Buy award because it offers a solid airbag system and a fantastically designed pack that was one of our overall favorites for backcountry utility.
-For $725 including the canister, the only more inexpensive pack was the similarly designed Backcountry Access Float 22 for $675 including the canister.
-It is $150 less than the next least expensive non-BCA Airbag pack, the Mammut Ride Removable and the Mammut Ride Short at $775 ($600 for the pack, $175 for the cartridge).
+For $750 including the canister, the only more inexpensive pack was the similarly designed Backcountry Access Float 22 for $700 including the canister.
 The Float 32 is significantly less expensive than any of the packs using battery powered fans or ABS technology, which were all well over $1000; in the case of both the Black Diamond Saga 40 Jetforce and Black Diamond Pilot 11 Jetforce, the Float is nearly half the price.

 The Float 32 is best used by skiers and snowboarders looking for a solid backcountry touring pack.
 It features a solid diagonal and vertical ski carry system and has our overall favorite pack design - with all of our favorite features for backcountry skiing.
 It is a little big and bulky for side-country skiing.
 However, if you like the design of the Float 32 but don't like its volume, consider its smaller cousin, the Backcountry Access Float 22, which is better for side-country, heli, and cat skiing.